On this page, you can learn how to use

 name option to the

 graphql container.
-This is especially useful for nested
+This is especially useful when one component is using multiple queries via nested

 graphql containers, where the

 If you want complete control over the props of the child component, use the

 data object into any number of props that will be passed into the child: